MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/plannedmaintenance-selfservice.md

   - Review the integration message that were published during the planned maintenance window.
 If you find any that are in an in-process state, these should be terminated and re-published.

 ## Is it possible to reschedule near-zero downtime operating system maintenance?
-No. In order to help with planning, the schedule for Infrastructure Maintenance will be published in advance every 6 months.
+No. In order to help with planning, the schedule for infrastructure maintenance will be published in advance every six months.
 Always refer to the published schedule, and be sure to plan important activities outside the operating system update window.